BPCI-Robotics/notebook-24-25/notebook.md

 - The unbalanced drivetrain meant that when decelerating quickly, the robot would tip, making it fail to catch the stake.

 Because of the subsystem, the weight was extremely unbalanced on the robot.
-Whenever it would accelerate, it would tilt up, which would cause to lose grip and get stuck on donuts all the time.
+Whenever it would accelerate, it would tilt up, which would cause it to lose grip and get stuck on donuts all the time.

   {{robot_tip_over.png|1.0}}